How Prepared are you?

 This page brings together trusted resources from central and local agencies to help households, communities, marae, schools and workplaces understand local risks, make emergency plans, and build the supplies needed to get through a disaster.

-Learn your risks.
-Make a plan.
 Build your emergency supplies.

 Take a moment to check your household readiness